top of page

 1. Introduction

-It is the investigative nature of Satellite Imagery Analytics that, I suppose, draws enthusiasts to this field - the possibility to extract meaningful insights by processing remotely-sensed data acquired by instruments hundreds of kilometers above the Earth's surface.
+It is the investigative nature of Satellite Imagery Analytics that, I suppose, draws enthusiasts to this field - the possibility to extract meaningful insights by processing remotely-sensed data acquired by spaceborne instruments hundreds of kilometers above the earth's surface.

-In this post, you will get to know about a unique technique of acquiring Earth Observation data called Imaging Spectroscopy known in common parlance as Hyperspectral Imaging and a video demonstration analyzing it in a sample workflow.
-At the outset, I will cover some Remote Sensing fundamentals and characteristics of the more commonly-used Multispectral and Radar techniques which will lend itself well to your understanding of where the utility of Hyperspectral Imaging lies.
+In this post, you will get familiar with a relatively-novel technique of acquiring Earth observation data known as Hyperspectral Imaging (technically, Imaging Spectroscopy) through a workflow demonstration video.
+At the outset, I will cover Remote Sensing fundamentals and the characteristics of the more commonly-used Multispectral and Radar Imaging techniques which will lend itself well to your understanding of where the utility of Hyperspectral Imaging lies.

 1. Remote Sensing Background